 Speaking of listening, give this Randy Rogers Band song “Better Off Wrong” a listen while you enjoy the rest of the post.

-We might actually learn something.
-We may not learn a fact or a figure, or anything else to store in our quiver of syllogisms for later debates.
-We will learn something more important.
-We will learn another point of view….what our friends think.
+You might learn something.
+It may not be a fact or a figure, or anything else to store in our quiver of syllogisms for later debates, but you will learn something more substantial.
+We will learn another point of view: what our friends think.

 Regardless of how dumb we think what they think is, it is crucial to know and appreciate what our friends think.
 I love sentences like that!

-It’s even better to know why your friends think what they think.
+It’s better to know why your friends think what they think.

 Yes, as crazy as it sounds, what I’m saying is this”

 I’m talking [writing] about this weird thing called learning.
-I know it’s weird, but just try it.
+I know it’s weird but just try it.
 Open your mind a little bit.
-I will too!
+I’ll try it too!
 I’m at least strongly considering it!
 I might even be trying it now.

 And a third—or is it fourth now—benefit is connection.
-We’ll enjoy nice, pleasant conversations with our friend in which we let her say what she has to say.
+We’ll enjoy friendly, pleasant conversations with our friend in which we let her say what she has to say.
 She’ll appreciate it.
-It will be more pleasant than an argument.
+It will be more satisfying than an argument.

 We’ll connect, and connection brings so much more happiness than rightness.